-- Hypertension, Diabetes and other NCDs like COPDs- All known/ diagnosed patients of Hypertension, Diabetes, COPD and mental health to receive regular supply of medicines for upto three months through ASHAs or SHCs on prescription. - Dialysis and Cancer Treatment services States to ensure uninterrupted availability of dialysis and cancer treatment services.
-Health Department may issue directives to the district administration allowing easy movement of these patients to access care.
+- Hypertension, Diabetes and other NCDs like COPDs- All known/ diagnosed patients of Hypertension, Diabetes and COPD to receive regular supply of medicines for upto three months through ASHAs or SHCs on prescription. - 2.
+Dialysis and Cancer Treatment services Ensure uninterrupted availability of dialysis, and cancer treatment services.
+Health Department may issue directives to the district administration allowing easy movement of these patients to access care. - 3.
 In case of patients, who cannot afford private vehicles, RBSK vehicles can be used for facilitating transport of patients.
-This can be coordinated by the PHC team, who can prepare list of such patients and work with District hospitals to organize appointments via telephone for next two months. - Care for elderly/ disabled and palliative care patients List of patients/ individuals who need extended support to be maintained at the SHC level for regular follow up.
+This can be coordinated by the PHC team, who can prepare list of such patients and work with District hospitals to organize appointments via telephone for next two months. - 4.
+Care for elderly/ disabled and palliative care patients List of patients/ individuals who need extended support to be maintained at the SHC level for regular follow up.
 ANMs or CHOs to undertake two visits per month to such households during the period of the outbreak, to assess for onset of complications and to monitor treatment adherence.
 ASHAs to maintain telephonic contact with these patients and their families.
-Screening for new onset fever/cough/breathlessness and risk communication on COVID-19 in this sub group should be undertaken.

-Blood disorders
+5. Blood disorders

 - a.
 Services for patients with blood disorders- thalassemia, sickle cell diseases, and haemophilia need to be ensured. - b.
-Blood transfusion needs to take place at regular intervals and iron chelation should be continued, with ferritin level and CBC checked.
-The requisite units required for transfusion must be communicated to the blood bank in advance (preferably three days), and availability of blood verified.

-- c.
-Requests for scheduled patient transfusions should be sent early, to avoid long waiting periods.
+Blood transfusion needs to take place at regular intervals and iron chelation should be continued, with ferritin level and CBC being checked at that time only.
+The requisite units required for transfusion must be communicated to the blood bank in advance (preferably three days), and availability of blood verified. - c.
+Request for scheduled patient transfusions should be sent early, to avoid long waiting periods.
 Thalassemia and sickle cell disease patients could enter their requirement of blood in e-raktkosh, specifying a particular blood unit and particular hospital blood bank. - d.
 So far as possible, two or more (depending upon the load) government health facilities, should be designated for blood disorder patients to receive services.
-These facilities should not be COVID 19 dedicated hospitals, given the immune suppressed status of these patients. - e.
-Patients requiring blood transfusion or (Anti haemophilic factor) infusion should be advised to also carry their identity cards, hospital approval, and outpatient cards to facilitate easy movement.
-Hospitals should issues passes for these patients.
+These facilities should

+- not be COVID 19 dedicated hospitals, given the immune suppressed status of these patients. - e.
+Patients requiring blood transfusion or (Anti haemophilic factor) infusion should be advised to also carry their identity cards and the hospital approval, outpatient cards to facilitate easy movement.
+The hospitals are requested to issues passes for these patients as well.